Amsterdam: A blast at the half

 I can only assume that prior runners ran at full speed while trying to gulp down sports drink from a cup.
 Clearly, they got more on their shirts and on the road than into their mouths.

-On the 21st of October, I had a blast at the half marathon of Amsterdam.
+On the 21st of October 2018, I had a blast at the half marathon in Amsterdam.

 But during this race, my running buddy was a big hi-fiver and I soon caught the bug.
 I was still running along as an anti-high-fiver when a DJ stuck his hand in front of me so unexpectedly that I had to hit it or risk colliding with his hand.
 After this self-defense high-five, the ice was broken and I started swerving to the sides of the course to reach little kids’ hands.

 The culmination of extending our hands came 400m before the finish.
 My friend high-fived 6 kids in a row but then had to veer to the right to turn a corner.
 She narrowly missed the 7th extended hand and left behind a very disappointed looking adult woman, who clearly felt she missed out on the fun.